We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

 Bricks, or chips from bricks, on the ground next to the chimney.
 Staining of remaining bricks in the structure.
 Visible gaps between bricks.
-Efflorescence – a white, chalky powder – coating your Jefferson County chimney’s exterior.
+Efflorescence – a white, chalky powder – lining your Jefferson County chimney’s exterior.

 Tuckpointing - grinding out and replacing deteriorated mortar – is occasionally all that’s required.
-Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ normal five-year warranty, promising a decade of protection from the elements.
+Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ normal five-year warranty, guaranteeing a decade of protection from the elements.

 The chimney is rebuilt with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.

 A new 5-inch-thick concrete crown is poured on top.
-The crown uses a 2-inch overhang to keep water off the new chimney below.
+The crown uses a 2-inch overhang to keep water off the new chimney beneath.
 Your new chimney is as beautiful as it is functional!

 AztalanBlackhawk IslandBreezy Knoll